top of page

 My Creative Process

 I have become quite particular about the woods I use for my projects.
 I look for solid, strong wood, free of rot and bugs.
 Then it will typically sit in my workshop for many months before being put to use.
 The bark might be stripped and the stick cleaned and sanded.
 I often condition it with oils to bring out the natural beauty.
-After any carving and more sanding, it is finished with a sealer and buffed to a soft shine.
-I might add embellishments such as charms, beads, etc.
+It is finished with a wood sealer.

 When you see old bug tracks, small cracks and blemishes, they are not flaws, you can be assured that you have a one-of-a-kind item straight from nature.